Papermoon Puppet Theatre

 Compelling, bold, and aware, Indonesia’s Papermoon Puppet Theatre has transformed puppetry the way graphic novels changed comics.

 How do we experience loss?
 How can we hold and appreciate what has been left to us?
-Puno: Letters from the Sky is a story of Tala, a young girl who is coping with her father’s passing and learning about life and death.
+Puno, Sewing Memories is the story of Tala, a young girl who is coping with her father’s passing and learning about life and death.

 Papermoon Puppet Theatre was founded in 2006 by illustrator, writer, and theatre performer Maria (Ria) Tri Sulistyani and visual artist Iwan Effendi.
 Based in Yogyakarta, Indonesia, in a country with world-renowned puppetry traditions, the expert artists of Papermoon Puppet Theatre extend this form with their mixed-media productions that tell stories about the choices, values, circumstances, and conflicts of everyday life.
 “Our stories are personal and focus on individuals.
 From there we can see the bigger issues.” - Ria Sulistyani